Skip to content

 Grafana instance, role and read policy for Prometheus

-The Grafana instance will need a role it can assume with read permission for the Prometheus workspace.
+The Grafana instance needs a role it can assume with read permission for the Prometheus workspace.
 This is the policy document and its creation:

 GRAFANA_ROLE_NAME="<GRAFANA-ROLE-NAME>"